 Aussie rounded up a motley crew Key Westers: Franky, a fisherman who didn’t have any experience with sailboats; Wayne, who lived in the marina and was never sober; and Scott, a con artist who had been sneaking into Cuba for more than 20 years.

+Scott was accompanying a mother and daughter who planned on booking through a certified tourism company with a luxurious catamaran, but the boats sold out.
 The two women looked apprehensive as the drunken, disheveled crew stacked fishing poles, boxes, and other items onto the no frills, “plan b” boat that Scott had arranged.

 We left at sunset – much later than expected – with winds that were not a reasonable 9 to 11 miles per hour as Aussie predicted.
 Instead, they were blowing more than 25mph with waves around 12 feet.